aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/tostream/_index.md

 ### Remarks

-If the image bytes are stored in the shape, creates and returns a MemoryStream object.If the image is linked and stored in a file, opens the file and returns a FileStream object.If the image is linked and stored in an external URL, downloads the file and returns a MemoryStream object.Is it the responsibility of the caller to dispose the stream object.
+If the image bytes are stored in the shape, creates and returns a MemoryStream object.

+If the image is linked and stored in a file, opens the file and returns a FileStream object.

+If the image is linked and stored in an external URL, downloads the file and returns a MemoryStream object.

+Is it the responsibility of the caller to dispose the stream object.

 ### Examples